MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision VS.md

 Here's a list of tools you'll need for provisioning your cloud resources:

-* [Microsoft 365 developer account](https://developer.microsoft.com/en-us/microsoft-365/dev-program) or access to Teams account with the appropriate permissions to install an app.
+* [Microsoft 365 developer account](https://developer.microsoft.com/en-us/microsoft-365/dev-program) or access to Microsoft Teams account with the appropriate permissions to install an app.
 * [Azure account](https://portal.azure.com/) with a valid subscription.
 * Teams Toolkit installation for Visual Studio.